ujw0l/ctc-lite/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Fixed activation output when the orders table already exists by correcting the dbDelta schema format.
+* Updated Tested up to metadata to WordPress 7.1.

 = 2.8.0 =
 * Refreshed responsive styling for product, gallery, cart, and checkout blocks.
 * Added a reactive gallery editor preview and respected configured image dimensions.